 Before you touch any part of your air conditioning system, your first step is to turn off the power.
 Set your thermostat to "Off," then head to your home's electrical panel and flip the AC circuit breaker to the "Off" position.
 Many outdoor units also have a separate power shut-off switch nearby; make sure that is turned off as well.

-Start Simple: Check Your Thermostat
+First, Check Your Thermostat Settings

 Sometimes the solution is right on the wall.
 Confirm that your thermostat is set to "Cool" and the temperature is lower than the current room temperature.
 You can also try setting the fan to "On" instead of "Auto."
 If the indoor blower runs but the outdoor fan doesn't, you've successfully narrowed down the issue.